cloudfoundry/summit-hands-on-labs/basel-2018/intro-to-uaa/presenter-template.md

 # Program Description

-Another lab description for publishing in the CF Summit program.
+*Another lab description for publishing in the CF Summit program*

 # Environment

-Describe your lab environment that is necessary for your attendees to run through your lab.
-This information will be used to find commonalities between the various labs and for Tim to make sure we have the resources for all the labs.

-Examples:
-  1. shared CF environment in a single space
-  1. shared CF environment with a space per attendee
-  1. separate CF environment per attendee
+It will be a shared CF environment, but need to be able to install uaa bosh release.
+Most likely a space per attendee but could be a single space.
+The lab designer will be make the final decision.

 # Setup

-This section describes any particular setup issues that need to be done before presenting your lab.
+Need to be able to install uaa bosh release onto the CF platform A sample application will need to be pulled from a github repository.

 # Issues